HowTo: Raspberry Pi – Use Docker container with OpenMediaVault / OMV and Portainer

 button to configure your first Docker container.

-Install a Docker container
+Installing a Docker container

-After you have installed Docker and Portainer you can start a first test.
-In this example, the Docker container is installed with the Docker Stock feature.
+After you have installed Docker and Portainer, you can start a first test.
+In this example, the Docker container is installed with the Docker stock feature.

 • local